nomahen/FokkerPlanck/README.md

-To run the code, you will need:
+To run the code for a given set of initial conditions, you will need:

     grid_x, a uniform non-periodic grid
     grid_y, a uniform non-periodic grid